Lumi-supercomputer/LUMI-training-materials/docs/2day-20260422/105-SoftwareStacks.md

 Also, the LUMI user support team is **too small to do all software installations** which is why LUMI currently states in its policy that a LUMI user should be capable of installing their software themselves or have another support channel.
 The LUST cannot install every single piece of often badly documented research-quality code that was never meant to be used by people who don't understand the code.
-Again some help is possible at the Belgian level but our resources are also limited.
+Your national organisation may also be able to provide some help, but not all countries offer such service on LUMI.

-Another soft compatibility problem that I did not yet mention is that software that **accesses tens of thousands of small files and abuses the file system as a database** rather than using structured data formats designed to organise data on supercomputers is not welcome on LUMI.
+Another soft compatibility problem that has not yet been mentioned is that software that **accesses tens of thousands of small files and abuses the file system as a database** rather than using structured data formats designed to organise data on supercomputers is not welcome on LUMI.
 For that reason LUMI also requires to **containerize conda and Python installations**.